knipknap/stocklist/README.md

 ## Summary

 This is a personal experiment only.
-The repo contains function I use for stock data collection and analysis.
+The repo contains functions I use for stock data collection and analysis.

 Data sources are all completely free, no sign up required: